senjinthedragon/EggyGoodness/README.md

 [Contributing](#contributing) - For those that want to help out.

 My very first attempt at modding minecraft.
-Just a smelting recipe for turning eggs into edible baked eggs.
+Just a smelting recipe for turning eggs into edible fried eggs.

+From version 1.1 onward you can do more then just fry them.
+Boiled soft and hard and even scrambled are possible now as well.

 The original files for this mod never made it onto github and I wanted to add them as well as rewrite them a tiny little bit to be more compliant with the forge framework standards.
 Although I know how to program in quite a few languages, I